Rapid City peanut butter business Nerdy Nuts drops $10k into Rapid City School Board races

 Nerdy Nuts is operated by Rapid City residents Erika Peterson and Craig Mount.

+I also notice that Mount individually dropped $1266.71 into the “We Can Do Better Than Gerald Harvey PAC”

-One thought on “Rapid City peanut butter business Nerdy Nuts drops $10k into Rapid City School Board races”
+5 thoughts on “Rapid City peanut butter business Nerdy Nuts drops $10k into Rapid City School Board races”

 So are they supporting the “nuts” who are running or is that the other guys?